Baal89/first-milestone-project/README.md

 DevTools of Google it turned out as an incredible help to fix any bug and to check the site with different screen size.

+The nav-bar disappear on screen width less than 768px and an hamburger menu take is place.

 ##### users’ story:

 1) as a fan I want to see their new video so I can always watch my favourite band.
-   - `go to index.hmtl to see the latest video of the band`
+   - `go to gallery section to see the latest video of the band`

 2) as a potential fan I want to listen some of their music so I can confirm they are really amazing.
-   - `go to Gallery page`.
+   - `go to Gallery section`.
    - `click on of the play button to listen their music`.

 3) as a fan I want to follow my favourite band on the new social media they got.
-   - `go in any page in the footer section and click the social media icon`.
+   - `go in the footer section and click the social media icon`.

 4) as a fan I want to check the band history and members so I can know better my favourite band.
-   - `go in the band page and read about the band`.
+   - `go in about us section and read about the band`.

+5) as a fan I want to know when and where will be the new concert of the monkees.
+   - `go in tour section and check the dates`

 6) as a event planner I want to contact them to play live at an event I am organising.
    - `go in the contact page`
    - `fill out all fields in the form`
    - `click send`
    - `all fields need to be fill out if not users’ will see alert “please fill out this field"`

 ## Deployment